CallocGD/DailyChatDownloader/README.md

 Allows you to do other things without having to worry about the computer shutting down during larger downloads.
 This is simillar to what some media-players like __VLC__ does but it uses __wakepy__ to keep systems awake.

 I'll add more things as time goes on and details about them - Calloc

+## TODO List
+- Move `b64.h` and make it into a cython module instead for faster performance
+- Update Spoofing/Obfuscation Techniques because I discovered that `X-Real-IP` can still get your IP address rate-limited (This is a new issue I discovered recently when running some code without a sleep delay by accident)
+- See if anyone wants to make pull-requests your are more than welcome to.
+- Add MIT License to Repository